James Nestor: Career

 Nestor has written essays and feature articles for Outside, Scientific American, Dwell, National Public Radio, The New York Times, The Atlantic, Men's Journal, Surfer's Journal, BBC, Reader's Digest, the San Francisco Chronicle Magazine, and others.

 Although Nestor writes primarily about science, focusing on the human body's potential, he never intended on making journalism his career.
 He began his professional life as a copywriter for the Kimpton Hotel and Restaurant Group in San Francisco.
 He later directed copy and editorial projects for NextMonet, a San Francisco-based startup that sold fine art online.
 He directed special projects at Limn Gallery, including the Limn Almanac and The City in China.

-In the early 2000's, Nestor became copywriter for a federally-funded education policy non-profit foundation.
-Nestor described working at this agency as "the most Kafkaesque existence."; during this time he took an interest in magazine journalism.
+In the early 2000s, Nestor became copywriter for a federally funded education policy non-profit foundation.
+Nestor described working at this agency as "the most Kafkaesque existence"; during this time he took an interest in magazine journalism.

 He began pitching culture and science stories to newspapers and magazines, all of which were "unanimously and unceremoniously ignored," until acquiring a speculative assignment for the San Francisco Chronicle Magazine on the subculture of the auxiliary language of Esperanto.
 Several cover stories followed including an article on big wave surfing miles off the coast of San Francisco and another cover story about a group of auto mechanics who collected used cooking oil from restaurants and used it as fuel for antique Mercedes-Benz cars.
 During this time he became a regular contributor to Dwell magazine and a columnist for ReadyMade.

-Nestor continued working a full time job for several years while writing during nights and weekends.
+Nestor continued working a full-time job for several years while writing during nights and weekends.
 "It was pure joy to take my time with these subjects, working alongside experts in the field, having strange new revelations about the world and our place in it, separating science from myths.
 It's all I thought about, all I ever wanted to do.
 Still is."

 From 2008 to 2018, Nestor became a member of The San Francisco Writers' Grotto, a private community of working writers that included bestselling authors Mary Roach, Po Bronson, Julia Scheeres, Caroline Paul, Ethan Watters, Matthew Zapruder, and several others.
-Being surrounded by other writers "who actually worked, some even seemed to almost make a living at it," inspired Nestor to quit his full time job to become a freelance magazine journalist.
+Being surrounded by other writers "who actually worked, some even seemed to almost make a living at it." inspired Nestor to quit his full time job to become a freelance magazine journalist.
 During that time, Outside sent Nestor to the Arctic Circle in Norway for a month with a group of professional surfers in an attempt to surf never-before-ridden waves.
 The story, "Tasty Freeze," was published on January 5, 2010, and was nominated for the Best American Sports Writing of 2011.